The Grid Line is a studio album, recorded at home and mastered at Franz Suono by Franz Fabiano.

 It was late spring and the grass was starting to grow but my attention was caught by some flowers.

 They were blooming exactly in the same position where Zenzero was buried.
-From that day, every year, no matter what it happens, Znero’s flowers bloom.
+From that day, every year, no matter what happens, Znero’s flowers bloom.

 The last line of the Gridline walks about a jobless feeling.